 Initially built as web applications only, CRM systems are now available (and fully functional) as mobile apps.
 And reps love it.
 81% of users have said they use different types of devices to access their CRM.

 The size of your sales team, the type of your business, and what you want to get out of the CRM—all these are decisive factors.
 There are free CRM software too, which give you a bundle of features at zero cost, forever.

 Irrespective of whether you’re a paying customer or a freemium user, moving from spreadsheets to CRM (at 10x the benefits and 10x the features) is a win.

 Are CRMs a short-term solution before something better comes along?
 Are they just another tool destined for obsolescence?

 In a 2013 report, Gartner predicted that CRM will be a $36.5B market by 2017.
 In 2017, Grand View Research estimated the CRM market to be worth $81.9 billion by 2025.

 Bottom line: CRMs are not going anywhere.
 The pertinent question is—what can you make them do for you?

-If you have any questions on how CRM systems can solve your unique business use case(s), drop us a line at email@example.com.
+Who can use CRM?
+Practically any business that wants to streamline their sales process.
+If you have questions on how CRM systems can solve your unique business use case(s), drop us a line at firstname.lastname@example.org.

-Freshsales is a CRM system for sales teams who enjoy intuitive, easy-to-use business software.
+Freshsales is a CRM software for sales teams who enjoy intuitive, easy-to-use business software.